cairo-book/cairo-book/src/ch08-01-generic-data-types.md

 ## Structs

 We can also define structs to use a generic type parameter for one or more fields using the `<>` syntax, similar to function definitions.
-First we declare the name of the type parameter inside the angle brackets just after the name of the struct.
+First, we declare the name of the type parameter inside the angle brackets just after the name of the struct.
 Then we use the generic type in the struct definition where we would otherwise specify concrete data types.
 The next code example shows the definition `Wallet<T>` which has a `balance` field of type `T`.

 ```rust
 {{#include ../listings/ch08-generic-types-and-traits/no_listing_06_derive_generics/src/lib.cairo}}